Enterprise content management systems have become increasingly attractive in the workplace, allowing employees...

 Deliver external feeds into SharePoint via Office 365 Connectors

-With the popularity of social media sites such as Facebook, Twitter and online third-party services like Jira and Asana, Microsoft is rolling out a new SharePoint Online web part that can be used to access these services and implement them as part of a webpage.
+With the popularity of social media sites such as Facebook, Twitter and online third-party services like Jira and Asana, Microsoft is rolling out a SharePoint Online web part that can be used to access these services and implement them as part of a webpage.
 This enhancement allows end users to interact with native SharePoint content, as well as content from the different online sources within the SharePoint system.

 Native support for Office 365 services directly in SharePoint

-With more users adopting other Office 365 services such as Planner, Groups and Forms, Microsoft has added a new SharePoint Online web part to allow users to display their planner tasks and activities -- including content such as a group calendar and survey forms -- inside SharePoint pages.
+With more users adopting other Office 365 services such as Planner, Groups and Forms, Microsoft has added a SharePoint Online web part to allow users to display their planner tasks and activities -- including content such as a group calendar and survey forms -- inside SharePoint pages.

 More collaboration options in SharePoint modern web parts